 For example, a person may have an obsessive fixation on germs, which leads them to constantly worry that everything is unclean and dirty.
 These thoughts may lead to compulsive hand-washing behaviour and rituals as the individual tries to alleviate these obsessive worries.

 Emotional characteristics: High levels of anxiety and stress in response to obsessive thoughts and inability to control compulsive behaviours.

 Behavioural characteristics: Continuous repetition of rituals and behaviours in response to obsessive thoughts.
 Both the obsessive thoughts and the compulsive behaviours get in the way of everyday functioning, disrupting normal activities such as work and social interaction.

-Cognitive characteristics: OCD sufferers will continually repeat thoughts to do with their obsession and will have difficulty focusing on anything else.
+Cognitive characteristics: OCD sufferers will continually repeat thoughts to do with their obsession and cognitive biases mean they have difficulty focusing on anything else.
 Many OCD sufferers are aware their obsessive thoughts are inappropriate and exaggerated but are unable to control them.

 There are many competing and complementary approaches to psychology, including behaviourism, the cognitive approach, and the biological approach.
 The syllabus focuses on the biological approach to OCD, but other approaches can serve as a means to evaluate this approach.

 Biological approaches analyse OCD in physiological terms, i.e. as a result of abnormal biological processes.
 The syllabus lists two different biological explanations of OCD: genetics and neural problems.